 5. Help Your Child Choose a Solution

-The final step in Dr. Gottman’s problem solving system is the one with the greatest potential to empower kids dealing with difficult situations.
-While enhancing their abilities and confidence in thinking for themselves, you should feel free to give advice and offer up anecdotes from your own experience in dealing with similar problems.
+The final step is the one with the greatest potential to empower kids dealing with difficult situations.
+While enhancing their abilities and confidence in thinking for themselves, give advice and offer up anecdotes from your own experience in dealing with similar problems.
 Talk about what worked, what didn’t work, and why.
 Once you have chosen a solution the two of you can agree upon, you can work together in figuring out a plan for its implementation.
 Remember that we all learn from our mistakes!
 This is not the last time your kid will face a difficult situation, but if you work through the relatively minor problems they experience while they are young, they will be better equipped to deal with more intense predicaments and moral quandaries later in life.